-Alice Anna Ford is an interdisciplinary artist working across painting, drawing, publishing, film, and installation.
+Alice Anna Ford is an interdisciplinary artist working across drawing, painting, publishing, film, and installation.
+Her practice explores how artworks can act as value-recalibrating machines.

 Since 2021, Ford has collaborated with artists and institutions across Australia, Japan, South Korea, and Italy.
 She is currently undertaking a PhD at the University of Western Australia, supported by an Australian Government Research Training Program Scholarship.